Publication and News

-- POPL 23 — Higher-Order MSL Horn Constraints
+- January '23 — Higher-Order MSL Horn Constraints published @ POPL

-- PLDI 22 — CycleQ: an efficient basis for cyclic equational reasoning
+- June '22 — CycleQ: an efficient basis for cyclic equational reasoning published @ PLDI

-- POPL 21 — Intensional datatype refinement: with application to scalable verification of pattern-match safety
+- January '21 — Intensional datatype refinement: with application to scalable verification of pattern-match safety published @ POPL

 In this paper, we extend a decidable fragment of a first-order Horn clauses based on automata to a higher-order setting.
 As an application of this work, we develop an approach to verified socket programming.